armstrong/armstrong.utils.backends/README.rst

 """""""""""""""""
 Another powerful feature?
 Feeding in multiple possible backends.
 Armstrong will perform the action you want by going down the list of backends stopping at the first one that does its job.
-If the backend's method returns ``DID_NOT_HANDLE``, Armstrong will try the next backend.
+If the backend's method raises a ``BackendDidNotHandle`` exception, Armstrong will try the next backend.
 A pseudo code example::

     default_backends = ["myapp.backends.TwitterBackend",